 Startled by George Monbiot’s dire observations on the melting of Arctic ice in “The Heat of the Moment” in the Guardian this morning, I have decided to post a poem that celebrates what we could lose with development of the Arctic, where, as Monbiot writes, “ice, storms and darkness make decontamination [of oil spills] almost impossible.”
 Ok, so the poem is not about the Arctic, but it is about the Canadian North.
-Would that I had a good photo of Pierre Trudeau in his buckskins on one of his canoe trips, but we’ll have to settle for the royal paddlers.
+Would that I had a good photo of Pierre Trudeau in his buckskins on one of his canoe trips.

 What of this fabulous country

 Now that we have it reduced to a few hot hours